-The Married Women’s Property Acts in 1848 went some way to rectifying this, however throughout the 17th, 18th and 19th centuries divorce remains relatively uncommon if we think of how much it is used today and women were at a tremendous disadvantage from the get go.
+The Married Women’s Property Act in 1848 went some way to rectifying this, however, throughout the 17th, 18th and 19th centuries divorce remains relatively uncommon if we think of how much it is used today and women were at a tremendous disadvantage from the get-go.

 Early 20th Century

 By the end of the 18th century, there were numerous ‘divorce mill’ states or places such as Indiana, Utah, and the Dakotas where you could go and get a divorce.
 Many towns provided accommodation, restaurants, bars and events centered on this trade.
 In 1887, Congress ordered the first compilation of divorce statistics at a federal level to see how big the ‘problem’ had become.

-In the 1920’s trial marriages were established that allowed a couple to try a marriage without actually being married; not having kids or any lifelong financial commitments.
+In the 1920s trial marriages were established that allowed a couple to try a marriage without actually being married; not having kids or any lifelong financial commitments.
 In a way it was simply two people of the opposite sex living in the same quarters however for the time, it was a new concept and was one of the first ways in which the law tried to accommodate prenuptial contracts.
-In fact, marriage counseling was beginning to become popular as well and represented the recognition that a problem existed even if they law did not strictly prohibit it.
+In fact, marriage counseling was beginning to become popular as well and represented the recognition that a problem existed even if the law did not strictly prohibit it.

 The Family Court

 As the years rolled by and the nation found itself embroiled in two world wars, divorce took a back seat as far as lawmakers were concerned.
 However, the Family Court system that started in the 1950s was the first time in decades that the legislature and judicial system in the US tackled the divorce issue.

 For years, couples had to go through the traditional court system to get a divorce or, at least, plead their case to do so.
 However with new laws in the place that established the Family Court, this created a way for judges to ratify agreements between couples for divorce that had been previously created.
 While the law used to ensure that a case had to be heard in a court of law, this now changed.